By the numbers, and what they mean

 By Mark Clemens, MD

-On March 21, 2017, the U.S. Food and Drug Administration (FDA) released a safety communication updating the current understanding of BIA-ALCL.
-ASPS and ASPAS released joint response, but many members have expressed confusion over much of the data surrounding BIA-ALCL.
+On March 21, 2018, the U.S. Food and Drug Administration (FDA) released an annual safety communication updating the current understanding of BIA-ALCL.
+Many members have expressed confusion over much of the data surrounding BIA-ALCL.
 The purpose of this document is to discuss and bring clarity to some of the figures surrounding this rare disease.

-The recent BIA-ALCL update reported that the FDA has been made aware of 359 medical device reports (MDRs) related to breast implants and ALCL.
-This is in comparison to 258 MDRs in January 2016 and 64 MDRs in January 2011.
+The recent BIA-ALCL update reported that the FDA has been made aware of 414 medical device reports (MDRs) related to breast implants and ALCL as of September 2017.
+This is in comparison to 359 MDRs in March 2017, 258 MDRs in January 2016 and 64 MDRs in January 2011.
 MDRs may be reported by patients, physicians or manufacturers.
 It's important to note the MDRs are not individual cases, as there are duplicate reports as well as unconfirmed cases suspicious for ALCL within the MDRs.
 The FDA describes the adverse event reports in its MAUDE database as "unconfirmed, inaccurate and biased" and, therefore, this data should not be taken as the definitive number of cases in the US.

-The recent FDA update of 359 patients included 28 (7 percent) smooth implant reports.
-This is similar to last year's update of 258 patients which included 11 (4 percent) smooth implant reports.
-However, none of these reports have a detailed clinical implant history and are, therefore, still unreliable as a smooth case.
+The recent FDA update of 414 reports included 30 (7 percent) smooth implant reports.
+This is similar to last year's update of 359 reports including 28 (8 percent) smooth cases in 2017, and 258 patients which included 11 (4 percent) smooth implant reports.
+However, The FDA specifically notes the smooth reports were either mixed implant case histories or no clinical history.
+None of these reports have a detailed clinical implant history and are, therefore, still unreliable as a smooth case.
 To date, no purely smooth-implant case of BIA-ALCL has ever been reported in any series with a detailed history.
-The FDA confirmed that BIA-ALCL is predominantly a texturing issue.
+The FDA confirmed that BIA-ALCL is predominantly associated with textured surface implants.

-183 confirmed unique United States patients have been reported to the PROFILE registry (www.thepsf.org/PROFILE).
-The PROFILE registry is a joint collaboration between the FDA and ASPS to prospectively track BIA-ALCL patients.
-Based upon a global network of international plastic surgery societies sharing tracking of cases, ASPS is now aware of 467 unique cases worldwide with 16 disease related deaths over 30 countries.
+195 suspected/confirmed United States cases have been reported to the PROFILE registry.
+The PROFILE registry is a joint collaboration between the FDA and ASPS/PSF to prospectively track BIA-ALCL patients.
+Based upon a global network of international plastic surgery societies sharing tracking of cases, ASPS is now aware of 518 unique cases worldwide with 16 disease related deaths over 30 countries.

-The current lifetime risk of BIA-ALCL in the U.S. is estimated to be 1:30,000 women with textured implants based upon current confirmed cases and textured implant sales data over the past two decades.
-This is consistent with risk reported in Europe.
+The current lifetime risk of BIA-ALCL is estimated to be 1:3817 - 1:30,000 women with textured implants based upon current confirmed cases and textured implant sales data over the past two decades.
 Certain geographic locations have demonstrated variable risks.
 For instance, a December 2016 update from the Therapeutic Goods Administration of Australia and New Zealand reported a risk of 1:1,000 to 1:10,000 for textured implants.
-Researchers in Netherlands recently found a risk of 1:25000 women with textured implants, and a report by Health Canada has found a risk of 1:24000 women with textured implants based upon 5 cases reported to government authorities.
+Researchers in Netherlands recently found a risk of 1:6900 women with textured implants, and a report by Health Canada has found a risk of 1:24000 women with textured implants based upon 5 cases reported to government authorities.
 These discrepancies may represent variable reporting or may represent geographic and genetic predisposition which is under investigation.

 There are 1,400 patients per year diagnosed with ALCL.
 ALCL is a family of diseases from the very aggressive systemic ALCL to the indolent lymphoproliferative disorder primary cutaneous ALCL.
 For the first time in 2016, the World Health Organization added BIA-ALCL as a provisionally recognized lymphoma to the family of existing ALCL.
 It is important to differentiate BIA-ALCL from primary lymphoma of the breast which is predominantly a B-cell lymphoma with an incidence of approximately 1:4 million.